1 - ng-repeat

 • Type: string (optional)

-• Description: Name of the key under which the element will be stored in scope.
+• Description: Name of the key under which the element will be stored in scope, or an assignable expression such as $ctrl.boardEl.
+Bare names are treated as shorthand keys.
 If omitted, the element’s id attribute will be used.

 • Example: